 Apartments will range from three to five bedrooms and will have twelve foot ceilings and eat-in kitchens.

 - recreation room

 - onsite storage

 The average price will be $12.4 million.
-Sales are expected to begin this fall.
+Sales have just launched.

 Read more about 555 West End Ave.

 The developers bought this site from a former SRO for $41 million.
 The building will have 19 stories with 2 apartments per floor, plus retail and garage parking.

 They are hoping to complete construction by 2020.